DominiqueMakowski/CV/DominiqueMakowski_CV.md

 \small

 I have developed strong technical expertise with several tools (EEG, bodily signals, Virtual Reality) and methods.
 In particular, I employ advanced statistical procedures (Bayesian framework, predictive and structural modelling, machine/deep learning) to address the scientific challenges that I encounter.
 In parallel, I develop open-source software, such as the \href{https://github.com/easystats/easystats}{\color[HTML]{1976D2}{\textbf{easystats}}} collection of R packages; \href{https://github.com/neuropsychology/NeuroKit}{\color[HTML]{1976D2}{\textbf{NeuroKit}}}, a Python package for neurophysiological signal processing; \href{https://github.com/realitybending/Pyllusion}{\color[HTML]{1976D2}{\textbf{Pyllusion}}}, a framework to generate visual illusions; or \href{https://github.com/neuropsychology/Neuropsydia.py}{\color[HTML]{1976D2}{\textbf{Neuropsydia}}}, a software to create experiments.

 Initially created to increase the efficiency and quality of my own research, some of these tools have become quite popular and are actively used by the scientific community (e.g., the *easystats* packages have been downloaded more than 5 million times since their creation about 3 years ago, and *NeuroKit* has become one of the most popular toolbox for multimodal physiology).

 ## Open Science

 My interest in improving accessibility, widening the usage of advanced methods and best practices by means of open access tools and tutorials, and staying active in open-software communities (e.g., on \href{https://github.com/DominiqueMakowski}{\color[HTML]{1976D2}{\textbf{GitHub}}} by answer technical and methodological questions, is motivated by the fact that, coming myself from a different background (clinical neuropsychology) in which programming, computer science and advanced statistics are not taught, I realized how harnessing such powerful tools can improve one's research (and quality of life) at many levels.

-I fully endorse to the highest standards of open science, by sharing data and reproducible scripts of my experiments (see this \href{https://github.com/RealityBending/TemplateResults}{\color[HTML]{1976D2}{\textbf{Supplementary Materials Template}}} that I created to facilitate the sharing of additional material).
+I fully endorse to the highest standards of open science, by sharing data and reproducible scripts of my experiments (see this \href{https://github.com/RealityBending/TemplateResults}{\color[HTML]{1976D2}{\textbf{Supplementary Materials Template}}} created to facilitate the sharing of additional material).
 Naturally, my concrete engagement in open, honest and reproducible science, is accompanied by the highest standards in terms of methodological rigour and ethical responsibility.